 Project estimation is hard not only in Agile but in traditional methods as well.
 Most rigorous planning and estimation in the traditional project management method don’t make for on-time delivery in 90% of project cases.

 Estimation is valid if the type of work has been done by the team before and is well understood.
 Estimation for short-run projects is always more accurate than for long projects.

 Due to the incremental and iterative nature of Agile, the project is divided into smaller phases or iterations.

 This makes the job or estimation of each delivery much more accurate.
-Since Agile forces that both the scope and time in each project’s iteration (Sprint) to be bonded, the process of estimation and scheduling is much easier than waterfall.
+Since Agile forces both the scope and time in each project’s iteration (Sprint) to be bonded, the process of estimation and scheduling is much easier than waterfall.

 So in the Agile method, the customer asks what functionality I can get for the money and the planned time I can afford to have my product on the market.

 It is the job of the product owner to set the expectations right and doesn’t overpromise.
 I wrote Planned time in the above paragraph because, in the knowledge work and projects involving discovery, it is very hard to predict the end date accurately.